w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * Demonstrate the use of styles for distinguishing user interface components from one another, such as links, buttons, form elements, and texts.
 Explain how people rely on font sizes, spacing, and typography to distinguish components from one another.
 For references on how to apply distinguishable styles for user interface components, see @@@
 * Demonstrate the use of different font sizes and explain how they affect readability of the content.
 For reference on how to apply font sizes that allow content readability, see @@@
 * Show examples of different page layouts with and without adequate spacing.
 Explain how spacing allows to distinguish different user interface components and pieces of content from one another.
+EMphasize that spacing also allows for better readability of contents and for better identifications of the different parts of the user interface.
 For references on how to apply adequate spacing, see @@@
-* Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a store is open or closed.
+* Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a store is open or closed and those with visual clues only to communicate that a product is sold out.
 Explain that some people cannot rely on visual means to obtain information, so text is needed for them to understand the information provided.
-For references on how to provide information using sensory characteristics apart from vision, see technique [• G96: Providing textual identification of items that otherwise rely only on sensory information to be understood](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
+For references on how to complement information presented visually with text, see technique [G96: Providing textual identification of items that otherwise rely only on sensory information to be understood](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
 * Show examples of interfaces where information is conveyed exclusively with differences in color, such as a form where required fields are marked in red.
 Explain that some users cannot perceive color well or at all, so alternative methods to convey that information are required.
-For references on how to convey information without using color alone, see techniques [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).
+For references on how to convey information without using color alone, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).

 #### Ideas to Assess Knowledge for Topic